-"The steak of veggie burgers.
-Serve on a bun with lettuce, tomato, and aioli sauce.
-Oh yeah!"
+Portobello mushroom burgers are the steak of veggie burgers.
+Serve these on buns with lettuce, tomato, and aioli sauce.
+Oh yeah!

 Wow!
 The cheese really makes this a treat.
 I tried grilling this on my Foreman grill for just a few minutes, and it comes out perfect!